-A Dark Room offers 24 accessibility features in the Difficulty, Reading, Navigation, Controls and Visual areas to aid enjoyment of the game for different players.
+We've documented 23 accessibility features for A Dark Room in the Getting Started, Reading, Navigation, Controls and Visual areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.A Dark Room is an adventure where you try and survive in the wild.
 The world is depicted with just text but leads you into a dense narrative with intriguing visitors and a steadily expanding world.
 It has a simple start – a single option to stoke a fire – but soon evolves into an incrementally complex system of resource management as a larger story unfolds.

 As noted by Aaron Spelker, the map navigation later in the game provides written descriptions not only of what is around you but which directions you can go.
 Events that happen on the map are described textually, including where enemies are.
 This enables the game to be played with a screen reader.

-If you want to play A Dark Room, but it doesn't offer the Difficulty accessibility features you require, these similar games extend the Difficulty accessibility:
+If you want to play A Dark Room, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

-A Dark Room has 6 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 6 accessibility features for Reading in A Dark Room which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Large Clear Text: Text is large and clear or can be adjusted to be.
 The general text used throughout the game in menus, instructions and other information (excluding subtitles that are assessed separately) is at least 1/20 (46 pixels on 1080 screen) the height of the screen.